Kelly (song)

 "Kelly" is a song recorded by American singer Kelly Rowland.
 Rowland self-released the song on November 22, 2018.
 It is a hip hop and R&B song, and some critics referred to it as influenced by trap music and club music.
 Rowland boasts about herself in the lyrics.
+It was written by Denisa Andrews, Kyle Coleman, Brittany Coney and Rowland's husband-manager, Tim Weatherspoon.
 The song received mixed reviews from critics.

 Composition and lyrics

 "Kelly" is a hip hop and R&B song, which some critics described as inspired by trap music and club music.
 HotNewHipHop's Karlton Jahmal connected the song with "the Atlanta trap sound".
 Idolator's Mike Wass wrote that the composition had an uptempo "staccato beat", and other commentators noted the single for its bass and synthesizer.
 Several media outlets compared Kelly Rowland's vocals to rapping.
 Wass referred to Rowland as being in "full hip-hop mode".
 Rowland praises herself throughout the song, including boasts about her "class, ass, a man, whips, drip".